astorfi/TensorFlow-World/README.rst

 such as `Keras <https://keras.io/>`_ and `Slim <https://github.com/tensorflow/models/blob/master/inception/inception/slim/README.md//>`_ which gather lots of the design puzzle pieces.
 The interesting point about TensorFlow is that **its trace can be found anywhere these days**.
 Lots of the researchers and developers are using it and *its community is growing with the speed of light*!
-So the possible issues can be overcome easily since they might be the issues of lots of other people considering the large number of people involved in TensorFlow community.
+So the possible issues can be overcomed easily since they might be the issues of lots of other people considering the large number of people involved in TensorFlow community.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 What's the point of this repository?